Monday, September 6th, 2010

 Comment: Topanemus Brook begins near today's Marlboro and empties into the Matchaponix Brook between Englishtown and Tennent, Monmouth County, New Jersey

-Names of John and Avis Baird, Jr.'s children are not fully known, with the total reported to be 6 to 8 children.
+Names of John and Avis Baird, Jr.'s children are not fully known, with the total being five or more.
 This writer (J. Murphy) thinks our understanding of Avis may change.
 For instance, Avis had two sons by the first name of William – William Baird and William Eggers.
 This might this suggest one of her husbands had an earlier wife.
+Children names include:

 (2) Mary Baird.
 The "History of Westmoreland County Pennsylvania" states Mary Baird was a daughter of John and Avis Baird and lists her as a sister to Major William Baird and Captain John Baird, all of Monmouth County, New Jersey.
 Mary Baird of Freehold, Monmouth County married on 18 November 1762 to Joseph Bullman of Monmouth County, a son of Thomas Bullman and Anna Walling.
 Bullman was an ensign with Captain Carter and Colonel Hathaway, and moved to Loyalhanna Township, Westmoreland County, Pennsylvania.